Kari's Law and Ray Baum's Act Compliance

 How does this affect my VX?

 Kari's Law only applies to MLTS (multi-line telephone systems).
-The FCC has indicated that a "MLTS refers to a system and that individual components of such a system, including telephone sets, control software and hardware, and adjunct systems, do not by themselves constitute an MLTS" (FCC-CIRC1908-05, pg.
+The FCC has indicated that a "MLTS refers to a system and the individual components of such a system, including telephone sets, control software and hardware, and adjunct systems, do not by themselves constitute an MLTS" (FCC-CIRC1908-05, pg.
 23).

-The VX itself is not an MLTS until is is connected to a PBX system providing access to the PSTN (public switched telephone network).
+The VX itself is not an MLTS until is connected to a PBX system providing access to the PSTN (public switched telephone network).
 The VX is simply a collection of endpoints, just like a VoIP desk phone.

 However, when connected to and as a component of such a system, the VX does allow dialing of 911 without a prefix or postfix (or any number for that matter, as it directly passes the dialed number to the PBX).

 As the VX is only an endpoint, it cannot provide notification to a central location when 911 is dialed.
 This must be handled by the PBX the VX is connected to.